What Type of Atrioventricular Block Describes This Rhythm

 Scientific Explanation: The Pathophysiology of AV Blocks

 The occurrence of AV blocks is rooted in the disruption of the heart’s electrical conduction system.
-The normal pathway involves the sinoatrial (SA) node generating electrical impulses that travel through the atria, then to the atrioventricular (AV) node, and finally through the Bundle of His and Purkinje fibers to the ventricles.
+Which means the normal pathway involves the sinoatrial (SA) node generating electrical impulses that travel through the atria, then to the atrioventricular (AV) node, and finally through the Bundle of His and Purkinje fibers to the ventricles.
 AV blocks arise when there is a delay or interruption at the AV node or the His-Purkinje system.

 Clinical Implications and Management